 Tackling the stairs and simplifying your space

-This will be an element to address in each room.
-When it comes to hallways and darker areas of your home, you may want to consider low voltage lighting that remains on, especially at night, your walk way to the bathroom from your bed is the most dangerous.
-Lights preferably on a timer are best so you are never in a situation where you could stumble.
-It is recommended that the kitchen and bathroom be the best lit.
+It is recommended that the kitchen and bathroom always be well lit.
 When it comes to windows, it’s advisable to clear the surrounding space and if opening them becomes difficult you can have easy grip handles installed.
-Additionally, if you find drawing the curtains a daily challenge it may be worth considering power operated alternatives.
+Additionally, if you find drawing the curtains becomes challenging it may be worth considering power operated alternatives.

 Consider starting some formal care

 Professional care packages can start very small – it can be as simple as coming around and having a cup of tea and a chat, helping with the shopping, or helping to tidy up.
 Read more about the different care types that are available.